 (For your shopping convenience, this post contains affiliate links.)

 My family gobbled up this Grilled Lemon Rosemary Chicken in no time!
 I posted the Lemon Rosemary Grilled Chicken Marinade a few days ago, so now I’m following up with more details on how to not only use that marinade, but grilling tips and ways to use any leftover chicken.
+My post on How to Marinate Chicken also has some great info and tips.

 The lemon marinade comes together in just minutes.
 For the marinade you’ll need fresh lemon juice and zest, olive oil, fresh rosemary sprigs, garlic powder, salt, pepper, onion powder, and Dijon mustard.
 Whisk all the ingredients together or shake everything together in a covered mason jar.